david-guenault/docker-lab/docker-pki/README.md

 Most of the following was issued from docker online documentation (https://docs.docker.com/articles/https/).
 What this repository is bringing to you is an easy way to make your docker hosts more secure with ssl/tls encryption and tls client authentication.
 Saying that it is not intendend to be used with large docker installations, because in this case you will need a real pki.
 But if you own just a dozen of docker hosts it will work fine.

+# Big thx

+A realy big thx to Jessica B. Hamrick https://github.com/jhamrick who pointed my errors in building this.
+See this gist about the original script : https://gist.github.com/jhamrick/ac0404839b5c7dab24b5

 # Create the CA

 First of all Edit the Makefile and modify the following to match YOUR organization